koreo-dev/theyamlengineer.com/posts/stop-treating-yaml-like-a-string.md

 powerful abstractions on top of Kubernetes.

 But configuration is only one part of the story.
-Managing infrastructure effectively requires not just better configuration management, but also a way to orchestrate resources and reconcile changes over time.
+Managing infrastructure effectively requires not only better configuration management, but also a way to orchestrate resources and reconcile changes over time.
 This is where Koreo extends beyond just managing structured data—it provides a controller-driven model that ensures configuration changes are continuously reconciled, just like